Deltares/Ribasim/coupling/delwaq/README.md

   --workdir /mnt/myModel containers.deltares.nl/delft3d/delft3dfm run_dimr.sh
 ```

-If everything worked out, there's now a new netcdf output.
+If everything worked out, there's now a new netCDF output.
 We'll use this to update the Ribasim model.
-Run `parse_delwaq.py` again to update the Ribasim model with the new concentrations.
+Run `parse.py` again to update the Ribasim model with the new concentrations.

 ## Notes
 I've tested this with a basic model, and the latest ribasim-nl (hws) model.